awslabs/osml-model-runner/test/integration/README.md

 # OSML Model Runner Integration Tests

-This directory contains a simplified integration test suite for OSML Model Runner, built around the working `test.py` approach.
+This directory contains a unified integration test suite for OSML Model Runner with a clean, simple interface.

 ## Quick Start